 However, in rapidly growing regions, the amount of construction may eclipse the amount of demolition.
 Working with the U10 – the ten municipalities in the Utrecht region, the city of Amersfoort and the Economic Board of Utrecht –we found that more than 5 million tons of building materials are needed to meet the demands of the U10 between 2018 and 2022.
 This is 20 times more than the current estimated supply of construction materials from the urban mine in the region.
 In such cases, the high need for construction materials should make urban mining easier: local raw materials from demolitions and disassembly should be in high demand.
 The amount of construction also presents an opportunity to plan for the urban mine of the future, by designing for disassembly, implementing materials passports, and facilitating the future recycling of urban materials.

-If it can be so valuable why is urban mining not more common? the Utrecht region
+Why is urban mining not more common?

 A circular future